apache/www-site/content/foundation/marks/domains.md

 on websites allowed is to provide a single link to http://www.apache.org/ as a reference to The Apache Software Foundation and its projects.

-## Do Not Use "Apache" And "ApacheCon" Names  {#apachecon}
+## Do Not Use "Apache" And "Community Over Code" Names  {#coverc}{#apachecon}

-Third parties may not use either the "Apache", "ApacheCon", nor "Apache:BigData" names, nor confusingly similar names, in their domain names.
+Third parties may not use either the "Apache" or "Community Over Code" names, nor confusingly similar names, in their domain names.
 These names are reserved exclusively for the ASF, its projects, and its own authorized conferences.